Skip to content

 Background Worker Container

 The Background Worker container is a worker that waits for tasks sent to the RabbitMQ server.
 The worker is based upon Celery.
 On the worker not being busy, it'll pickup and run the task.
 This container is scalable with nil additional requirements for launching additional workers.
 If deploying to Kubernetes the setting the deployment replicas to the number of desired containers is the simplest method to scale.
-The container start command will need to be set to celery -A app worker -l INFO so that the worker is started on container startup.
+There is no container start command, however you will need to set environmental variable IS_WORKER to value 'True' within the container.

 Configuration for the worker resides in directory /etc/itsm/ within the container. see below for the CELERY_ configuration.